Hacker0x01/docs.hackerone.com/docs/programs/response-sla-indicators.md

 -------------- | ----------
 Green | All reports meet SLA targets
-Orange | ≥ 5 reports miss SLA targets and there are no fails Red | ≥ 1 report fails SLA limit
+Orange | ≥ 5 reports miss SLA targets and there are no fails Red | ≥ 1 report fails the SLA limit